 This is a pretty solid design, folks!Read more

 Vitalsox is a more "luxurious" brand as far as running compression socks go.
-They take great care in their image and aesthetic.
+They take great care of their image and aesthetics.
 Their garments are made in Italy... which is pretty dang cool.
 These running compression socks promise never to outsource to other countries for cheaper labor.
 That's not only ethically sound but a huge indicator of quality!

 Some products faulty